krutikanerurkar/RS485-bidirectional-communication-system/README.md

 For, generation of the random numbers we have used a internal temperature sensor to generate random seed which is then further the processed to create a random number.(tx_485.c/tx_485.h,adc0.c/adc.h)

 There is also a Timer 0 ISR running at 100 Hz which is basically used to blink the Red and green led for receiver and transmitter and for Carrier Sense and Random number generation(timer0.c/timer0.h)

+All the commands which are used in this project have been mentioned in the commands.h library